Student Leadership, Involvement Resources & Grants

 The College, through the Division of Student Life, makes available funds for leadership and involvement opportunities for students.

-Leadership and involvement grants may also be used to aid in the funding of workshops or speakers at Carleton that will provide multiple students with knowledge and experience that will be applied to a student organization or initiative.
-The average grant size awarded is $250 per student making the request.
+Leadership and involvement grants may also be used to aid in funding workshops or speakers at Carleton that will provide multiple students with knowledge and experience that will be applied to a student organization or initiative.
+In order to benefit a multitude of students and topical areas, awards will rarely exceed $250 for any one student or initiative per calendar year.

 The following should be considered when applying for the leadership and involvement grant:

-- Only currently enrolled Carleton students who are in good academic standing are eligible to apply for and utilize the leadership and involvement grant.
+- Only currently enrolled Carleton students who are in good academic and disciplinary standing are eligible to apply for and utilize the leadership and involvement grant.

 - Students are expected to demonstrate specifically how the experience will benefit the campus community and submit a detailed program plan for sharing information with others upon their return to campus.